02/02/2018 by Carney Sandoe Staff | Conferences

 Conference Etiquette Explained

-While we already have three hiring conferences for the season under our belts, it’s never too late to refresh our candidates on conference etiquette.
+Whether hiring conference season is just kicking off or almost wrapping up, it's never a bad idea to refresh our candidates on conference etiquette.
 Check out the tips below curated from questions we often receive from candidates during conferences.

 Should I send a thank-you note after the conference?